slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Yugoslav proverb*
 > *"There is no greater fraud than the promise not kept."
 -- Gaelic proverb*
-> *"the selfish reason to be ethical is that it attracts the other ethical people in the network."
+> *"the selfish reason to be ethical is that it attracts the other ethical people in the network." (...)
-"Integrity is when what you think and what you say and what you do are one"
+"Integrity is when what you think and what you say and what you do are one." (...)
-"Returns are made on the way up. reputations are made on the way down."
+"Returns are made on the way up. reputations are made on the way down." (...)
-"Living a life of integrity pays off, but it takes a very long time."
+"Living a life of integrity pays off, but it takes a very long time." (...)
-"Before you can lie to another, you must firt lie to yourself."
+"Before you can lie to another, you must firt lie to yourself." (...)
 "Intentions don’t matter.
 Actions do.
 That’s why being ethical is hard."
 -- Naval Ravikant*